pdelorimier/interbrc-microbiome/tutorial.md

 # Tutorial Coding Portion

+The objective of this tutorial is to be able to identify a core with the criteria of ranked abundance and to evaluate its distribution of prevalence and abundance compared to 'non-core' taxa.

 ## Get the Data
 You will need to download the data onto your laptop.
 This action requires that you KNOW where you download files when you interact with your browser -- it varies by your own personal settings.
 Mine, for example, is into a "Downloads" folder.